KeikoShimizu/APIHub/packages/example/README.md

 **Multiple sign-in potion**

 - We had  multiple sign-in option in original Example app.
-If you want to use or modify multiple sign-in option which is used in the original example app, access `file path` and implement in `file path`.
+If you want to use or modify multiple sign-in option which is used in the original Example app, access `file path` and implement in `file path`.

 **Side content**

 - We had an image on the side of Authentication section in original Example app.
-If you want to implement another contents as a  side content in all authentication page, create new `SideContent.js` file in `example/src/authentication`.
+If you want to implement new content as a side content in all authentication pages, create new `SideContent.js` file in `example/src/authentication`.
 Then import `<SideContent />` component inside `example/src/authentication/ThemedAuthenticationLayout.js`.

 **Change main logo oh Header**

 - Store new Logo image inside `example/public` folder.
 - Modify Logo image path inside `BrandLogo.js`.
-Once you change the path, all the Logo on `Authentication` page and `Header` will change (Except Landing page).
+Once you change the path, all the Logo on `Authentication` pages and `Header` will change (Except Landing page).

 ```js
 // in example/src/ui/icons/BrandLogo.js
     export const BrandLogo = props => {
         let path = props.img || 'XXX'; // Set you Logo image path in `XXX`.
         return <img className={props.className} src={path} alt={'Logo'} />;